 All those things aside, of course, is the FOOD!
 There's also plenty of feasting on all sorts of traditional dishes.
 One of my favorite classic New Years dish is the Lion's Head Casserole.
 Succulent and flavorful pork patties are stewed for an hour with napa cabbage, resulting in a rich, flavorful dish brimming with the sweetness of napa and the savory goodness of pork.

-1 tsp scallions (minced)
+1 teaspoon scallions (minced)

-1 tsp ginger (minced)
+1 teaspoon ginger (minced)

 sesame oil (a glug)

 black pepper (a dash)